apigeecs/apigee-migrate-tool/README.md

 - KVMs (org and env)

 You can also import the following kinds of data from a CSV file to an Apigee org:
-  - Developers
+  - developers
-  - Apps
+  - apps
-  - App Keys
+  - app Keys
-  - KVM (Org and Env)
+  - KVMs (org and env)

 ## Data not migrated